MathiasJensen96/OLA2/README.md

 |Consumer|    |Consumer|
 +-------+    +-------+
 ```
 In summary, mediator topologies are more appropriate for scenarios requiring event processing and content-based routing, while broker topologies are better for broadcasting and scalable distribution of events to multiple consumers.
-The choice depends on the specific needs of your application.
+The choice depends on the specific needs for the application.

 ### 8)